GaryCraft/stardust-engine/README.md

 ## Docs

-UtilityDust supports many environment variables to customize its behavior, so you can check the [Environment Variables](docs/env_vars.md) for more information.
+stardust-engine supports many environment variables to customize its behavior, so you can check the [Environment Variables](docs/env_vars.md) for more information.

 ## Modules